reemeslam13/DistributedSystem/README.md

+# How it runs ?
+import any of the assignments on eclipse or intellij
 * To run in UDP method, 3 arguments needed:  'udp' hostname  portnumber

 * for AMQP method, 4 arguments needed: 'AMQP'  hostname  queueName   push|pull